achalnm/pyspark-air-quality-analysis/README.md

 ## Overview

-This project builds an end-to-end data pipeline in PySpark to analyse global air quality.
-It combines WHO city-level pollution measurements (PM2.5, PM10, NO2) with World Bank population data to produce two composite metrics: a Pollution Index and a population-weighted Health Risk Index.
-These allow cross-country and temporal comparisons that go beyond raw sensor readings and reflect actual population exposure.
+This project builds a data pipeline in PySpark to analyse global air quality.
+It combines WHO city-level pollution measurements (PM2.5, PM10, NO2) with World Bank population data to compute a Pollution Index and a population-weighted Health Risk Index, allowing cross-country and temporal comparisons of air pollution and population exposure.

-The project was completed as part of an MSc Cloud Computing assignment and demonstrates scalable distributed data processing using Apache Spark.
+The project was completed as part of an MSc Cloud Computing assignment using Apache Spark.

 ---